chameleon-system/chameleon-base/UPGRADE-7.2.md

 - Configuration classes: TreeBuilder must be constructed with an argument. (search for new TreeBuilder())
 - Event dispatcher: The argument order is swapped. (search for ->dispatch( )
 - Session: Instead of `getSession()` `hasSession()` should be used for a null check. (search for ->getSession( with a following null check)
 - Some event classes have been renamed.
-Especially FilterResponseEvent and GetResponseEvent.
+Especially FilterResponseEvent, GetResponseEvent and GetRequestEvent.
+- Also note that the event class should match the event type (i.e. RequestEvent for "kernel.request").
 - Change the event base class to \Symfony\Contracts\EventDispatcher\Event.
 - Take care that all yaml string values have quotes.
 For example in any config.yml.